fouadZiaa/Election-Analysis/README.md

 ### Output

 > An outlined report located in the analysis folder under election_analysis.txt has been submitted.
+The terminal screen output looks like this:

 Election Results
 -------------------------